 A GoFundMe page has raised over $24,000 to help Rajman’s family.

 Here’s what you need to know about Rajman.

-The Palm Beach County Sheriff’s office told the Sun Sentinel that they have no motive for the fatal shooting, but are treating it as a homicide.
+The Palm Beach County Sheriff’s office told the Sun Sentinel in July that they have no motive for the fatal shooting, but were treating it as a homicide.
 It happened at about 10:24 p.m. on July 3.
 The home invasion happened just a week after he was training West Palm Beach law enforcement officers on how to use Krav Maga.

 “I’m just literally at a loss for words.
-Everyone I talked to is sickened,” friend and fight promoter Dave Zalewski told the Sun Sentinel.
+Everyone I talked to is sickened,” friend and fight promoter Dave Zalewski told the Sun Sentinel in July.
 “He was the most humble guy around, he never talked bad about people.”

 CBS Miami reported that the unknown suspects fled in an unknown direction.
 Rajman died at the scene.

 On September 4, WMUR reported that three teens were held without bail and charged with first-degree murder in the death of Rajman.
 The teens are Summer Church, 16; Roberto Ortiz, 18; and Jace Swinton, 18.
 Church was arrested on September 1 when her mother was driving her to school.